-Figure 94: A visualisation of the vivid description of people taking refuge on a roof to escape the sea, based ultimately on Holinshed's description of the flooding of Mumby Chapel (Chapel St Leonards) in 1570, cited above (Source: Louis K. Harlow, in Jean Ingelow, High Tide on the Lincolnshire Coast (Boston, 1892), of the Lincolnshire coastline, Wainfleet, had also been founded by this time, sitting dry atop the high land created by the saltern mounds of the Tofts.

-Library of Congress, Public Domain).
+Figure 94: A visualisation of the vivid description of people taking refuge on a roof to escape the sea, based ultimately on Holinshed's description of the flooding of Mumby Chapel (Chapel St Leonards) in 1570, cited above (Source: Louis K. Harlow, in Jean Ingelow, High Tide on the Lincolnshire Coast (Boston, 1892), Library of Congress, Public Domain).